-Print out your spreadsheet and graph to turn in, and answer the following questions:

-- 1. What is the average rate of movement of the Pacific plate (in meters/year): - 3.
+Print out your spreadsheet and graph to turn in , and answer the following questions: 1.
+What is the average rate of movement of the Pacific plate (in meters/year): 2.
+In what direction has the Pacific plate been moving (to the nearest degree): (Hint: the ruler tool in Google Earth will also give you the heading of the measuring line) 3.
 Note the dogleg change in orientation of the seamount chain to the northwest of the Hawaiian island chain (upper left region of Fig. 1 at the location of the Kammu seamount).
-Based on your calculated rate of movement in question 1, approximately when (in Ma millions of years ago) did the Pacific plate change its direction of movement?
+Based on your calculated rate of movement in question 1, approximately when (in Ma - millions of years ago) did the Pacific plate change its direction of movement?
 Part 2.
-Yellowstone Volcanic Fields

-Now rotate the globe until you see a string of volcano icons in western North America.
+Yellowstone Volcanic Fields Now rotate the globe until you see a string of volcano icons in western North America.
 Zoom in until you see the text labels for the volcanic fields in northeastern Oregon and southern Idaho that lead to the Yellowstone caldera (like Fig. 2 above).
 If you click on each of these placemarks, you will get pop-up text boxes that indicate the approximate age of each volcanic field (Ma = millions of years).
 By using the ruler tool in Google Earth, you can determine the distance from each of these volcanic fields to the Yellowstone caldera.
 With this age and distance data for each volcanic field, use Microsoft Excel to construct a chart of distance (meters from the Yellowstone caldera) on the y-axis and age of each volcanic field (in years) on the x-axis.
 Now, in Excel, fit a best-fit (linear) trendline to the data points on your graph.
 The slope of this line is the average rate of movement of the western part of the North American plate (in meters/year) during the period of time represented by the age range of the volcanic fields.

-Print out your spreadsheet and graph to turn in, and answer the following questions:

-4. What is the average rate of movement of the western part of the North American plate
+Print out your spreadsheet and graph to turn in, and answer the following questions: 4.
+What is the average rate of movement of the western part of the North American plate (in meters/year): 5.
+In what direction has the western part of the North American plate been moving (to the nearest degree):

-(in meters/year):

-5. In what direction has the western part of the North American plate been moving

-(to the nearest degree):

-6. Does your graph suggest that the movement rate may have changed at some point during the past 16 million years?
-Explain.
+6. Does your graph suggest that the movement rate may have changed at some point during to past 16 million years?
+Explain. the

 Part 3.
-Relative movement of Pacific and North American plates
+Relative plate movement in Southern California